 For any of the shade-loving plants, of course, you must provide shade.
 Commercial herb growers use natural shade or artificial shade provided by wood lath or polypropylene shade cloth.
 When using artificial shade, I recommend tall structures, about 8-9 feet tall, with two open ends for good ventilation.

 What are some of the plants in demand?
 Right now, one of the plants in greatest demand is goldenseal; Hydrastis canadensis, a shade loving, herbaceous perennial.
 It is used for many purposes including as a treatment for AIDS, cancer, various digestive disorders, and to boost the immune system.
 It is native to North America and used to grow in abundance throughout the Appalachian region.
-Unfortunately, native populations have been seriously reduced by over collection and it is now an endangered species in North Carolina and under new regulations for international trade.
+Unfortunately, native populations have been seriously reduced by over collection and it is now a protected plant species in North Carolina and under CITES regulations for international trade.